-Overview This class is used to acquire and release a write lock.
+This class is used to acquire and release a write lock.
 To create a synchronized method, an instance of this class should be created with the JTCRWMutex as the constructor argument.
 The constructor acquires the lock and the destructor releases the lock.

+JTCWriteLock

-Constructor JTCWriteLock JTCWriteLock(const JTCRWMutex& mon) Acquires the mutex's lock for writing.
+JTCWriteLock(const JTCRWMutex& mon) Acquires the mutex's lock for writing.
 The destructor releases the mutex's lock.
-Throws: JTCSystemCallException - Indicates a failed system call.